ajlennon/chomsky-nuremburg-analysis/_reports/EXECUTIVE_SUMMARY.md

 ---

-### 5. Tokyo Trials Claims - OUT OF SCOPE
+### 5. Tokyo Trials Claims - NOT REVIEWED

-**Note:** Claims relating to Tokyo Trials (including General Yamashita and Justice Pal's dissent) are **out of scope** for this analysis.
-This work focuses exclusively on Nuremberg Trials claims.
+**Note:** Claims relating to Tokyo Trials (including General Yamashita and Justice Pal's dissent) are **not reviewed** in this analysis because there is **no available evidence in the Harvard archive we are using**.

 The Harvard Law School Library's Nuremberg Trials Project collection is **Nuremberg-only** - it does not contain Tokyo Trials documents.
-While Chomsky's essay discusses Tokyo Trials, those claims are not reviewed in this analysis.
+While Chomsky's essay discusses Tokyo Trials, those claims cannot be verified using this archive because the materials are not part of this collection.

 ---